-Provisions VIII, IX, and X require Respondents to provide customer information to the Commission and to provide notice of the Order to customers, affiliates and other resellers.
-Provision XI requires an acknowledgement of receipt of the Order.
-It also requires the individual Respondents to deliver a copy of the Order to certain individuals in any business for which they are the majority owner or which they control directly or indirectly.
+Provisions VIII, IX, and X require the Respondents to provide customer information to the Commission and to provide notice of the order to customers, affiliates and other resellers.
+Provision XI requires an acknowledgement of receipt of the order.
+It also requires the individual Respondents to deliver a copy of the order to certain individuals in any business for which they are the majority owner or which they control directly or indirectly.

-Provisions XII, XIII, and XIV provide the required reporting, recordkeeping, and compliance monitoring programs that must be put in place.
+Provisions XII, XIII, and XIV provide the required reporting, recordkeeping, and compliance monitoring programs that Respondents must put in place.

 Provision XV explains when the Order is final and effective.

-The purpose of this analysis is to aid public comment on the Proposed Order.
-It is not intended to constitute an official interpretation of the complaint or Proposed Order, or to modify in any way the Proposed Order's terms.
+The purpose of this analysis is to facilitate public comment on the order, and it is not intended to constitute an official interpretation of the complaint or order, or to modify the order's terms in any way.